ycanerol/pymer/README.md

 ```

-For now, all paths are hard-coded for my file system, so it might not
+For now, all paths are hard-coded for my file system, so to run the
-work directly.
+code requires fixing those first.